OmniBlocks/scratch-gui/README.md

 Some packages may want some additional things installed, so check the README in each package you want to develop.

 OmniBlocks is a very large app that can require multiple gigabytes of disk space and memory to build.

-#### 📂 How Scratch is Organized
 Scratch is broken up into a bunch of different packages, each implementing one part of the app.
+Our dependencies are:

 * scratch-gui implements much of the interface (eg. the sprite list), connects everything together, and is where addons live.
 There are instructions on most of that here :)
 * scratch-vm runs projects.
 It's where the compiler lives, as well as the JavaScript definitions for any blocks.
 To add a new block, define the block there, and add the gui entry for the block here in scratch-gui.